ecukier/ecukier/README.md

-The account I use for Science Research and robotics.
+The account I use for college courses (and formerly for Science Research and robotics).